Kaa75/EECE455_Frontend/README.md

+# How to Run
+- Either download or clone the repository before opening it in an IDE of choice
+- Make sure node.js and npm are installed (``npm install -g npm``)
+- Run the front-end using ``npm start`` or ``npm run dev`` in terminal
+- You should get a link that when clicked displays the front-end page
+- To get the full functionalities of each cipher, make sure you run the back-end according to its Read Me file

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.